 Val is a CONNECT volunteer whose skill at deal-finding helps her pack over 1,000 shoeboxes a year.
 Her license plate reads “Shoe Box Lady.”
 Why?
 Val explains, “I love it when [people] ask, ‘Well, what’s that mean?’
 Then I pull out my brochure and give them the spiel.”

 Glenda, another volunteer out of Carleton Place, Ontario, sends an email invitation to 250 co-workers to pack shoeboxes throughout the year.
 When she started in 2008, her workplace collected 37 boxes.
-Last year, the count was up to 487 gift-filled shoeboxes for hurting children around the world.
+In just a few years, the count was up to 487 gift-filled shoeboxes for hurting children around the world.

 These are only two of countless people across Canada who are celebrating Christmas in every month of year through Operation Christmas Child.
 You can too!
 Check out the year-round packing ideas for tips on what to pack in your shoeboxes.